Ashis32/H2S-2025-repo/README.md

 The AI-powered Grading Assistant Application, StudyBuddy, aids teachers in grading written work.
 Teachers can apply curated rubrics or upload their own.

+## Development Environment
+This project was developed using **Google IDX** – a cloud-based IDE by Google.

 ## Architecture